 PL EN

-Knowledge and expectations of recipients of health services as a factor shaping attitudes towards the health care system
+Knowledge and expectations of recipients of health services as a factor shaping attitudes toward the healthcare system

 More details